Megabit/Blazorise/docs/_posts/2020-03-19-release-notes-090.md

 ### File Upload

-`FileEdit` component was created long time ago, but I must admit it wasn't usable at all.
+`FileEdit` component was created long time ago, but it wasn't usable at all.
 After Steve Sanderson has posted [file upload](https://blog.stevensanderson.com/2019/09/13/blazor-inputfile/) implementation on his blog I decided to give it a shot and include it into `FileEdit`.
 This component is based on his implementation but it isn't a full copy.
 While Steve's component worked on most of the files, it broke randomly on files larger than 25MB or so.
 I had to make some tweaks here and there and I managed to create a component that is capable of uploading files of any size.
-I must also give my thanks to [iberisoft](https://github.com/iberisoft) for testing the component after my changes!
+I must also give my thanks to [@iberisoft](https://github.com/iberisoft) for testing the component after my changes!

 To learn more about file component please look at the [documentation]({{ "/docs/components/file/" | relative_url }}).